THE EXETER DIGEST

 300 people took part in the first Kidical Mass Exeter family bike ride on Sunday 15 May as part of a global campaign for safe cycling routes for children, young people and families.

 “The best day ever”, according to one three year-old participant.
-Event preview and gallery.
+Event preview here.

 IN CASE YOU MISSED IT